Kevin Henderson (footballer)

 Kevin Henderson (born 8 June 1974) is an English former professional footballer who played in the Football League as a striker for Burnley, Hartlepool United and Carlisle United.
 He also played non-league football for Morpeth Town and Gateshead.

+He was a part of the Hartlepool United side that won promotion to Division Two (now renamed League One) in the 2002–03 season.
+After retiring from football, he began running his family's kitchen and bedroom fitting firm.